Register a New Account

 Authenticate to the System

 CertCycle allows you to authenticate using different mechanisms.
-You can use your own username and password/FIDO token, or you may as well use your social accounts (we support Google and Facebook).
+You can use your own username and password/FIDO token/passkey, or you may as well use your social accounts (we support Google).

 Authenticate using Username/Password